 The parade draws a crowd of more than 3.5 million people every year, so if you’re hoping to snag a prime viewing spot, plan to claim it no later than 6:30 a.m. (the parade kicks off at 9 a.m.).
-The south side of 34th St. between Broadway and Seventh Ave. is highly sought-after territory every year, but there are plenty of better options.
-The long stretch of Sixth Ave. between Central Park South and 38th St. provides ample viewing room; you’ll want to avoid any spot between 34th and 38th Streets, as the view is limited by broadcasting equipment.
+The south side of 34th Street between Broadway and Seventh Avenue is highly sought-after territory every year, but there are plenty of better options.
+The long stretch of Sixth Avenue between Central Park South and 38th Street provides ample viewing room; you’ll want to avoid any spot between 34th and 38th Streets, as the view is limited by broadcasting equipment.

-The best bet is to situate yourself on Central Park West between Columbus Circle and 77th St., where the parade kicks off.
-In addition to the scenic backdrop, you can show up closer to 8 a.m. and still get a decent view.
-Plus, the nearer you are to the start of the parade, the less time you’ll have to stand, since the parade’s duration can last anywhere from 90 minutes to three hours, depending on your position.
-If you’re set on 34th St., though, note that the bleachers are reserved for Macy’s employees and folding chairs aren't permitted.
+The best bet is to situate yourself on Central Park West between Columbus Circle and 77th Street, where the parade kicks off.
+(Though if you show up after 8 a.m., you'll need to go a little further south on CPW for a decent view.)
+But the nearer you are to the start of the parade, the less time you’ll have to stand, since the parade’s duration can be anywhere from 90 minutes to three hours, depending on your position.
+Keep in mind that folding chairs aren’t permitted anywhere along the route, and if you’re set on 34th Street, note that there’s no access for the general public as bleachers are reserved for Macy’s employees only.